brendanf/inferrnal/README.md

 ```

 We also need some sequences to search.
 The sample data is from a soil
-metabarcoding study focused on fungi.
-The targeted region includes 5.8S
+metabarcoding study focused on fungi[^2].
+The targeted region includes
-as well as some of the surrounding rDNA regions.
+5.8S as well as some of the surrounding rDNA regions.

 ``` r
 sampfasta <- sample_rRNA_fasta()